Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 We'll change our ``configure.zcml`` file to enable an ``AuthTktAuthenticationPolicy`` and an ``ACLAuthorizationPolicy`` to enable declarative security checking.
 We'll also add a ``forbidden`` stanza.
-This configures our login view to show up when BFG detects that a view invocation can not be authorized.
-When you're done, your ``configure.zcml`` will look like so:
+This configures our login view to show up when :mod:`repoze.bfg` detects that a view invocation can not be authorized.
+When you're done, your ``configure.zcml`` will look like
+so:

 .. literalinclude:: src/authorization/tutorial/configure.zcml
    :linenos: